tommelo/dnsrato/README.md

 ![](https://media.giphy.com/media/xT0xelEsadw9RPhOJa/source.gif)

 ## About
-dnsrato is a DNS reconnaissance tool that performs a brute force sub-domain enumeration based on a word list file.
+**dnsrato** is a DNS reconnaissance tool that performs tasks such as:

+* Whois Lookup;
+* Sub-domain enumerationa(brute force) based on a word list file.

 This is a Python version(with some extra features) of the first version written in C by Ricardo Longatto.